readmeio/api/docs/authentication.md

 });
 ```

-With the exception of OpenID and MutualTLS it supports all forms of authentication supported by the OpenAPI specification!
+With the exception of OpenID and Mutual TLS it supports all forms of authentication supported by the OpenAPI specification!
 Supply `.auth()` with your auth credentials and it'll magically figure out how to use it according to the API you're using. 🧙‍♀️

 For example: